jwaxy/jwaxy/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on some small projects.
-- 🌱 I’m currently learning nothing but it can be nodejs or c.
+- 🌱 I’m currently learning JavaScript.

 ### My Stats